Extrys/XRMasterHands/README.md

 ###  Configure Your Controller for Hand Interactions

+0.  **Ensure your scene uses one XR Rig Component:**
+	-   Currently, for poses to function correctly, your scene must include at least one XR Rig component.
+This requirement is intended to be removed in future updates, but for now, it is necessary.
+		- *Integrating this component into your custom rig should not impact other functionalities as it is used primarily for reference holding.*

 1.  **Locate HandProxyGestureDescription:**

     -   Go to the "XRMasterHands_Generated/Resources" directory in Unity and locate the `HandProxyGestureDescription` scriptable object.
 This object is crucial for defining hand poses and interactions specific to your application.